21st April 2019

 In the meantime, if you would like to support freelance chauffeur-guides, like Anjula, who have effectively lost their jobs overnight after the bombings then please do support our crowdfunding initiative.
 We are raising money to advance chauffeur-guides their salary, and once we are able to give them work again, they will repay the money to the fantastic Sri Lankan charity, Foundation of Goodness.

 We believe that this is the most powerful way to benefit both the chauffeur-guides, like Anjula, who are in need of help in the short-term help, as well as the families whose lives have been irrevocably changed.
+We were inspired to set up this initiative by Sara’s gesture and determination to help.
 To find out more, please visit our JustGiving page.